freenode/web-7.0/content/kb/general/cloaks.md

 automatic gateway cloak - for instance `gateway/web/freenode/ip.1.2.3.4` - these
 gateway cloaks override unaffiliated cloaks, but do not override project cloaks.

+There are also gateway cloaks which may denote that the host the user is coming from is recognised as a large-scale NAT gateway (where the public IP is being shared by many individual customers behind it) or conferences, where many users are at one location temporarily.

 Cloaks do not effectively hide your IP
 ======================================